 Impressions from the Sociology of Knowledge Approach to Discourse Workshop with Reiner Keller

-On 10 and 11 January 2019, a two-day workshop with Prof. Dr. Reiner Keller from University of Augsburg on his Sociology of Knowledge Approach to Discourse (SKAD) took place as part of the Graduate School Innovation Society Today at the Institute for Sociology of TU Berlin.
+On 10 and 11 January 2019, a two-day workshop with Prof. Dr. Reiner Keller from University of Augsburg on his Sociology of Knowledge Approach to Discourse (SKAD) took place as part of the Research Training Group Innovation Society Today at the Institute for Sociology of TU Berlin.
 After a first part, which dealt with the theoretical foundations of the WDA and included excursions into the history and development of discourse theory, the second part dealt with the methodological and methodological assumptions of SKAD, in the context of which exemplary empirical material was analyzed.
 In the course of the workshop, the participants also had the opportunity to present and discuss their own research projects.

 Simon Egbert becomes Postdoc

 - © Maria Conradi

 Simon Egbert is the new Postdoc at the Research Training Group.
 He obtained his PhD last year at Universität Hamburg with his dissertation ‘Discourse and Materiality – a dispositif analysis of drug testing’ (translated from German).
 In the last two years, he was research fellow at Universität Hamburg in a research project about predictive policing.
 Before that, he was research at University of Bremen in a research project about drug testing.
 His work is especially concerned with societal contexts of sociotechnical interaction and particularly with the practical and epistemic effects being associated with the development and utilization of technical artefacts and digital technologies.